marionsch/PCBS-Old_Press_Article_Classification/README.md

 The program "w2v.py" analyzes the data, that is to say the articles used as input, and draws a map.
 This map represents the articles in differents colors.
 Each color corresponds to a different theme.
 The numbers in the colored circle enables to identify the articles.
 We want to have stable results, that is to say the same articles grouped together at each trial.
 The color is not important because it can change, the important point is that is the numbers 5, 11, 15 and 23 are grouped together, they have to be grouped together at each trial, no matter the color.

 ## Results
+We made different tests before finding the optimal parameters.
+During the first tests, the group were most of the time different at each trial so the results were not interesting.
+We modified the number of iterations and the window to 10.
+The results were quite similar from one trial to another.
+In order to improve the results, we tried to increase the size of the input data.
+With two days, we had good results : the shape of the projection was the same at each trial and the groups were more similar.

+## Future prospects

 ## Personal aspects of the project
 Before this project, I already program few other ones but it was the first time I used word2vec.
 I also understood that it is really important to prepare the data used for a project.
-In fact, I spent lot of time reading articles to classify them and cleaning articles to use them.
+In fact, I spent lot of time reading articles to classify them and cleaning articles to use them even if it is not the aim of the project.